Slmudd02/louisville_hate_crimes/README.md

 ## Conclusion

 After analyzing this data I learned that African Americans in Louisville are more likely to be a victim of a hate crime than any other demographic.
 I thought that the awareness of how African Americans are treated especially by law enforcement that hate crime rates would  decrease.
 That obviously was not the case.
-In fact, the rates tripled in 2020.
+In fact, the rates quadrupled in 2020.